 Whereas the subheading “Evernote helps you capture ideas and find them fast” tells you more about the context of the heading.
 It keeps the customer interested and feeds them slowly to learn about their product.

 You can create your headline more around the product you’re selling.
-Make sure the headline resonates the benefit towards your customers, not the feature.
+Ensure the headline resonates with the benefit towards your customers, not the feature.

-Subheading here is giving more to customers about what they are going to get here.
-It gives the prospective customer to stay at the website and at least check out the products.
+The subheading here gives customers more about what they will get here.
+It allows prospective customers to visit the website and at least check out the products.

 Using High-Quality Demonstrative Images